estarter/d-tools/README.md

 The aim of this project is to tackle a problem of "too long commands" in docker.
 It is a set of useful commands to deal with docker / docker-compose projects in a laconic way.

+## How to use

+**TODO** add asciicast

+## Features

+* Control sophisticated docker-compose project in a simple way
+* Call it from any location
+* Memorise your active docker-compose files and docker-compose project name
+* Allows custom scripts before build process (TODO / WHY?)

+Commands (use `-h` option in cli):

+* dset - specify project name and docker-compose files. `.d-tool.config.json` in local or home dir will be created.
+* dbuild - build one, few or all images (wrapper for (docker-compose build)[https://docs.docker.com/compose/reference/build/])
+* dup - starts up the system (wrapper for (docker-compose up)[https://docs.docker.com/compose/reference/up/])
+* ddown - removes and clean up the system (wrapper for (docker-compose down)[https://docs.docker.com/compose/reference/down/])
+* dcleanup - remove all dangling images and volumes.
+It may save a lot of your HD.

 ## How to install

 Make it a git-submodule to your project.

 ```
 TODO how?
 ```

 Add scripts to the PATH variable to call it from any location.

-## How to use

-**TODO** add asciicast

-### dcleanup

-Use it to remove all dangling images and volumes.
-It may save a lot of your HD.

 ## Related resources